Xander-Carroll/PHYSICS5300-NBody-Final/README.md

 - The `*Animation.py` files use the integrator to create animations.

 The `media` directory contains resources made for the project.
-- The `videos` directory contains the animations made by those scripts.
+- The `videos` directory contains the animations made by the provided scripts.
 - The `presentations` directory contains the presentation slides used on *12-9-25*.
   - The animations were removed from the slides to reduce file size.